csev/dj4e/assn/dj4e_errors52.md

 <center><img src="dj4e_install/error_logs.png" alt="An image showing the three log links under the Web tab in PythonAnywhere" style="border: 1px black solid;"></center>

-Load the the `error` log and scroll to the very bottom to find the most recent log error messages.
+Load the `error` log and scroll to the very bottom to find the most recent log error messages.
 It can be quite long and take a while to get to the bottom.
 When you get to the bottom, you will likely find some kind of error message.
 It will likely be a traceback and many lines long.
 Most of the traceback is showing the Django files